 Unsecured loans can be beneficial if you have poor credit or need cash right away.
 But in most cases, secured loans offer a better means by which to take on debt.
 Mortgages and auto loans are the quintessential secured loans that most everyone has heard of.
 Here are a few of the most common types of secured loans.

 Homes are expensive.
 Very few people have the savings to purchase a new home with cash.
 As a result, the most common way of purchasing a home is to get a home loan or mortgage.
-The typical mortgage will be paid back over a 30-year period.
+The typical mortgage will be paid back over 30 years.

 As long as you can prove you have enough regular income to make timely payments and have well-established credit, you should be able to get a reasonable mortgage relative to your annual earnings.